protocolbuffers/protobuf/doc/wrapping-upb.in.md

 }
 ```

-It is always possible for a library built on direct access to also load reflection
+It is always possible to load reflection data as desired, even if your library
-data as an add-on, optional package for when users want JSON, text format, or
+is designed primarily around direct access.
+Users who want to use JSON, text
+format, or reflection could potentially load reflection data from separate
+generated modules, for cases where they do not mind the size overhead or the
-reflection-based access to a message.
-You do not give up any of these possibilities
+leaking of field names.
+You do not give up any of these possibilities by using
-by using direct access.
+direct access.

 However, using direct access does have some noticeable downsides.
 It requires
 tighter coupling with upb's implementation details, as the mini table format is